Making A Claim For Domestic Sexual Abuse

 What is Domestic Abuse?

-The Domestic Abuse Act 2021 outlines domestic abuse as behaviour that is violent, threatening, controlling, coercive or consists of abuse that’s physical, sexual, psychological, economical, emotional or other.
+The Domestic Abuse Act 2021 outlines domestic abuse as behaviour that is violent, threatening, controlling, coercive or consists of abuse that’s physical, sexual, psychological, economic, emotional or other.

 It states that an incident of domestic abuse is between two people who are aged 16 or over and are personally connected to each other.